gwarf/blog/content/posts/maintaining-freebsd-ports.md

 > Post covering how to maintain FreeBSD ports.

-## My requirements - wishes
+## My requirements – wishes

-- Building in a clean environement with usolation from the host system
+- Building in a clean environment with isolation from the host system
-- Being able to work as a non privileged user as much as possible
+- Being able to work as a non-privileged user as much as possible
-- Having clear and simple worfklow to:
+- Having clear and simple workflow to:
   - Create new ports
   - Update existing ports